-My live performance setup includes a large number of mp3 backup tracks … mostly bass and percussion tracks … to which I add live guitar and vocals.
+My live performances consist of a mix of pure acoustic performances and a large number of mp3 backup tracks … mostly bass and percussion tracks … to which I add live guitar and vocals.
 A few years ago, I upgraded my live performance setup to incorporate the latest technology in stage lighting, effects, and music playback devices.

 I was interested in automating my stage lighting system so I could get rid of at least one bank of footswitches.
 My instrument and vocal effects devices were computer controllable, so I could potentially eliminate some foot switches there, too.

 It wasn’t just the footswitches, which were often distractions, causing me to look down to find the right one.
-Just as much, it was to eliminate the stage clutter and the extra setup and teardown time.
+Just as much, I wanted to eliminate stage clutter and extra setup and teardown time.
 Music is a labor of love for me.
-At the same time, I treat it as a business in the sense that, the less time I spend doing the infrastructure of the business … setting up and tearing down before and after gigs … the more money per hour I made.
+At the same time, I treat it as a business in the sense that, the less time I spend doing the infrastructure of the business … setting up and tearing down before and after gigs … the more money per hour I make.

-So automating my system was giving myself a raise.
+So automating my system is giving myself a raise.

 I wanted an all-in-one package … a way not only to easily find, select, and play my backing tracks whether doing this on the fly or structured in sets / shows … but also a way to control my stage lighting system and instrument and vocal effects devices … and synchronize those with my backing tracks.